|

 How do you convert rad to rad?

-Formula: rad = rad Γ 1
+Formula: No of rad = No of rad Γ 1

 How many rad are in one rad?

 There are 1 rad in one rad.
-This is a fixed and widely used conversion in radiation absorbed dose measurements.

 How many rad are in one rad?